U.S. shares tumble; Brent crude slips below $30

 Investors, who have been hoping that stocks were primed to bounce because of the market's oversold conditions, are looking for confidence from the fourth-quarter earnings season set to begin in earnest later this week with major banks reporting.

-The pan-European FTSEurofirst 300 index closed up 0.4 percent, well off its highs.
+The pan-European FTSEurofirst 300 index .FTEU3 closed up 0.4 percent, well off its highs.

 Concern about a supply glut has helped drag down oil prices to around 12-year lows.